dfazage/camembert-for-all/README.md

 # camembert-for-all
-an apification for French camemBERT sentence encoding
+APIfication for French camemBERT sentence encoding as a service